Silk Screen Printing

 - Versatility: With special jig, screen printing works well with unusual shapes like specialty parts with large and/or high-profile objects.

-- Ink adhesion: There are diffferent types of specialty inks that are formulated to work with individual substrates.
+- Ink Adhesion: There are different types of specialty inks that are formulated to work with individual substrates.
 Screen printed ink adheres much more permanently than digital inks to uncoated surfaces.